This is an independent study, self-paced course.

 Detectives, patrol officers, intelligence analysts

-This course is restricted to those who are actively employed by a law enforcement agency.
+This class is restricted to those who are actively employed by a law enforcement agency.
 Please submit a copy of your government ID with your registration form.

 Online environment: This is an independent study, self-paced course.
 Although there are no specific times that you must be online, you will be required to complete assignments by the deadlines posted within the course.
 You should plan to dedicate approximately eight (8) hours to the course activities.
 You must be committed to the course and invest the time necessary for successful completion.